Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

 + Task 1: Manage authentication keys
 + Task 2: Secure key access with Azure Key Vault
 + Task 2.1: Create a key vault and add a secret
-+ Task 2.2: Create a service principal
++ Task 2.2: Use a service principal
 + Task 2.3: Use the service principal in an application

 ## Task 1: Manage authentication keys